 C. Time Horizon

 The Comprehensive Plan is meant to be a long-term guide for development in the county.
 The GMA requires the county to plan for and accommodate the population growth projected over the next 20 years.
 This plan shows how the county will accommodate the 20-year projected growth.
 In determining the extent and distribution of uses permitted on the land, this plan focuses primarily on the physical characteristics of the land.
-To assure that the Comprehensive Plan, joint plans and subarea plans keep pace with any changing conditions and citizen desires, periodic review and evaluation of the land use designations and policies should be undertaken.
+To assure that the Comprehensive Plan, joint plans, and subarea plans keep pace with any changing conditions and community desires, periodic review and evaluation of the land use designations and policies should be undertaken.

-IV.
-HOW THIS DOCUMENT IS USED BY OTHERS
+V. HOW THIS DOCUMENT IS USED BY OTHERS

 Besides guiding the County’s own decisions, this plan is intended to aid a broad range of public and private users, including community groups, builders, developers, Thurston County officials and other government agencies.